arthurfaria/Fluctuations-Langevin_dynamics/README.md

 ## Repository content

-1. stat_langevin.py
+1. Langevin_dynamics.ipynb
  	- Gaussian stochastic dynamics for a Brownian particle.
 Mean value and variance are calculated.
 Algorithm based on Ref.[1].

-2. FT_langevin.py
+2. FT_langevin.ipynb
 	- Gaussian stochastic dynamics for a Brownian particle under a harmonic potential whose center of mass is displaced with constant velocity (see Ref.[2]).
 Fluctuation Theorem for work is calculated.
 Algorithm based on Ref.[1].

 ## References: